flaneurette/Trufflehog-Powershell-Scanner/README.md

 # Trufflehog Powershell Scanner
-A powershell script to scan all github repos with trufflehog for Windows 11+
+A powershell script to scan all github repos with trufflehog for Windows 11+, with a Python server to display results.
+If secrets are found, they are labeled with a red color.

 # Requirements